robklaiss/new-player/raspberry-files/README.md

 ## Troubleshooting

 1. If you see "Service workers are not supported":
-   - Check that Firefox's service worker settings are enabled in user.js
+   - Check that Chromium's service worker settings are enabled
    - Make sure you're using HTTPS or localhost
-   - Check Firefox's console (Ctrl+Shift+K) for specific errors
+   - Check Chromium's console (Ctrl+Shift+K) for specific errors

 2. If video doesn't play:
    - Check /var/log/kiosk.log for errors